casper-network/docs-archive/workflow/ledger-setup.rst

 ~~~~~~~~~~~~~~~~~~~~
 You can check your account balance from the Web wallet:

-1. Follow the steps described in the "View account details" section.
+1. Follow the steps described in the "View account details" section above.
-2. On the "Liquid Account Balance" row, you will see your latest known account balance.
+2. On the **Liquid Account Balance** row, you will see your latest known account balance.

 Receive tokens